Arctvrvs/8-bit-CPU/README.md

 3. Set **CPU_tb.v** as the top module
 4. Run **simulation**

-## Future Improvements
-- Add more instructions (AND, OR, XOR, etc.)
-- Implement pipelining and hazard handling
-- Port to **FPGA** for real-world testing

 ## License
 This project is licensed under the **MIT License**.